konfuzio-ai/ai-comedy-club/bots/zumabot/README.md

 ## App deployed in https://ai-comedy-club-zm.streamlit.app/
+if the app doesn't work please contact: zumaquerodavid@gmail.com

 Note: you have the logic and strategy of the bot in comments around the code :)